 Defining “High Threat”

 The use of high threat networks has grown in recent years and is expected to grow further.
-The NCDSMO’s Raise the Bar guidelines were developed to manage the risks inherent in these connections.
-Those requirements are now impacting the missions and organization that need to protect critical information over high threat networks.
+The NCDSMO’s Raise the Bar guidelines were developed to manage the risks inherent in these connections, and are now impacting missions and organizations that need to transfer data over high threat networks without exposing sensitive information or secure networks to external threats.

 Hardware-Enforced Domain Separation